-to ten marks below the automatic qualifying score.
-Up to ten places only will be offered in this category (including any re-offers which are made from the waiting list in this category after Wednesday 1 March 2017).
-Warwickshire Admissions will require, on behalf of the school, evidence of Pupil Premium eligibility and the school reserves the right to withdraw the offer of a place if the offer has been made on the basis of an incorrect, fraudulent or misleading application.

-- 2.2.7.3.
-Category 3: Children who live in the priority area who achieve the automatic qualifying score or above for this School, for this particular year of entry. - 2.2.7.4.
-Category 4: Children living outside of the priority area who achieve the automatic qualifying score or above for this School, for this particular year of entry. - 2.2.7.5.
-Category 5: Children who score below the automatic qualifying score, but above the minimum score for the waiting list score for this School, for this particular year of entry.
+- 2.2.7.2.
+Category 2: Children who live in the priority circle who attract the Pupil Premium via eligibility for Free School Meals5 who achieve either the Automatic Qualifying Score or above for this School, for this particular year of entry, or who score up to 20 marks below the Automatic Qualifying Score.
+Up to thirteen places only will be offered in this category (including any re-offers which are made from the waiting list in this category after Monday 1st March 2021).
+Warwickshire Admissions will require, on behalf of the School, evidence of Pupil Premium eligibility and the School reserves the right to withdraw the offer of a place if the offer has been made on the basis of an incorrect, fraudulent or misleading application. - 2.2.7.3.
+Category 3: Children who live in the priority circle who achieve the Automatic Qualifying Score or above for this School, for this particular year of entry. - 2.2.7.4.
+Category 4: Children living outside of the priority circle who achieve the Automatic Qualifying Score or above for this School, for this particular year of entry. - 2.2.7.5.
+Category 5: Children who score below the Automatic Qualifying Score, but above the minimum score for the waiting list score for this School, for this particular year of entry.

 2.2.8.
-Residency requirement
+Residency requirement:

 The child's home address is the address where they are living on the date of the application.
-There is an expectation that the address used to apply for a school place will be the same as the one where the child is living at the start of Year 76.
 Where parental responsibilities are equally shared, the home address will be considered to be the place where the child sleeps, and spends most of their time, from Monday to Friday.
-This is the address that will be used to apply the School's oversubscription criteria, such as distance from the school.
-Where the home address changes after the start of the autumn term of Year 7, consideration will be given as to the reason why.
-Where it is considered that the reason for the change of address constitutes the application being fraudulent or intentionally misleading, the place may be withdrawn.
+This is the address that will be used to apply the School's oversubscription criteria, such as distance from the School.